Unfortunately, tents can leak.

 But before you get cross or throw the tent out, it might be a really easy problem to fix.

-Are you really sure you have a leak?
+Are you really sure your tent has a leak?

-If you’ve woken up with a puddle in your tent, like we did recently, it’s not very nice.
+If you’ve woken up with a puddle in your tent, as we did recently, it’s not very nice.

 We spent an entire morning taking everything out of the tent and drying things, and I was very concerned when a bag containing camera equipment was sitting in a puddle an inch deep.